Bartlesville Radio » News » Severe Storms Cause Damage in Tri-County Area

 Washington County saw a tornado warning for the southern part of the county, including Vera and Ramona.
 No confirmed tornadoes were reported.
 In Bartlesville, severe street flooding was reported in the Oak Park area and a tree fell across Highway 123 between Bartlesville and Dewey.

-The worst damage appears to be in Nowata County, where another potential tornado damaged trees and blew a mobile home off its foundation south of the city of Nowata.
+The worst damage appears to be in Nowata County, where a possible tornado damaged trees and blew a mobile home off its foundation south of the city of Nowata.

-There are no reports of any strorm-related injuries during Monday's severe weather.
+There are no reports of any storm-related injuries during Monday's severe weather.

 « Back to News